 The Obama administration – in yet another health care overhaul delay – has quietly notified insurers that a computer system glitch will limit penalties that the law says the companies may charge smokers.
 A fix will take at least a year to put in place.

 Older smokers are more likely to benefit from the glitch, experts say.
-But depending on how insurers respond to it, it’s also possible that younger smokers could wind up facing higher penalties than they otherwise would have.
+But depending on how insurers respond to it, it’s also possible that younger smokers could wind up facing higher penalties than they otherwise would have, even those that hardly smoke anymore and those that might frequent their favorite vapor shop in the effort to quit nicotine altogether could face higher penalties even with evidence of them trying to quit!
 We all know that smoking is a bad habit, which is why it is a good idea to try and quit.
 When it comes to insurance policies, being someone who has quit smoking for a length of at least 12 months will lower the cost of your insurance.
 But understandably, if you continue to smoke, this will be increasingly higher, as there are health risks to smoking.
 You can find out more through sites such as https://www.moneyexpert.com/life-insurance/.
 This is something that may not have crossed the minds of many when they decide to light their next cigarette, but it is something that needs to be considered, especially when it revolves entirely around their health and lifestyle.

 Some see an emerging pattern of last-minute switches and delays as the administration scrambles to prepare the Oct.
 1 launch of new health insurance markets.
 People who don’t have coverage on the job will be able to shop for private insurance, with tax credits to help pay premiums.
 Small businesses will have their own insurance markets.

 Last week, the White House unexpectedly announced a one-year postponement of a major provision in the law that requires larger employers to offer coverage or face fines.
 Officials cited the complexity of the requirement as well as a desire to address complaints from employers.